 Note: The rotation direction resets to 0, or increasing angle direction.
-At power-up or after LBIST, the hysteresis window always lags behind the initial angle position; therefore, if hysteresis is enabled, a decreasing angle direction of rotation does not register until the hysteresis window has passed.
+At power-up or exiting low-power mode, or after LBIST, the hysteresis window always lags behind the initial angle position; therefore, if hysteresis is enabled, a decreasing angle direction of rotation does not register until the hysteresis window has passed.